 The FDA generally issues a decision letter within 90 days of receipt of the 510(k) if it has no additional questions or sends a first action letter requesting additional information within 75 days.
 Most 510(k)s do not require clinical data for clearance, but a minority will.
 Requests for additional data, including clinical data, will increase the time necessary to review the notice.
-If the FDA believes that the device is not substantially equivalent to a predicate device, it will issue a “Not Substantially Equivalent” letter and designate the device as a Class III device, which will require the submission and approval of a PMA before the new device may be marketed.
-A person who receives an NSE determination in response to a 510(k) submission may, within 30 days of receipt of the NSE determination, submit a de novo request for the FDA to make a risk-based determination of the new device and reclassify the new device as a Class I or II.
+If the FDA believes that the device is not substantially equivalent to a predicate device, it will issue a “Not Substantially Equivalent” (NSE) determination and designate the device as a Class III device, which will require the submission and approval of a PMA before the new device may be marketed.
+A person who receives an NSE determination in response to a 510(k) submission may, within 30 days of receipt of the NSE determination, submit a de novo request for the FDA to make a risk-based evaluation for classification of the device into Class I or II.
 Devices that are classified through the de novo process may be marketed and used as predicates for future 510(k) submissions.
 The FDA continues to reevaluate the 510(k) pathway and process and the de novo process, and has taken what it describes as a risk-based approach to develop innovative regulatory policy to propose a more "contemporary" approach.
 In October 2017, the FDA published a final guidance entitled, “De Novo Classification Process (Evaluation of Automatic Class III Designation)” and in December 2018, the FDA issued a proposed rule which if finalized is intended to provide structure, clarity and transparency on the de novo classification process.
 We cannot predict what if any changes will occur or how they will affect our current or future products.